To demonstrate the impact of the Division of Student Life on the student experience Student Life Assessment, Improvement, and Research supports:

 - Supports training and skill development

 Business Intelligence (BI) has become increasingly important on campus as we explore ways to become more efficient, effective, and competitive.
 BI can deliver greater insight into institutional performance, enable faster and more informed decisions, and provide information for agile response to opportunities and threats.
 AIR works with DSL ITS and ITS Data, Insights, and Analytics to support BI projects and use in the Division of Student Life.
 These solutions help us better understand and communicate how our work supports student success, retention, and persistence.

 As the main driver of the student co-curricular experience it is the DSL’s responsibility to communicate the effects of students’ co-curricular experiences with campus and community stakeholders.
 Through various communication methods we will enhance understanding of the importance of the student experience, supporting internal and external resource acquisition and donor development.

 Resources and Collaboration

-This resource serves as the main data source for all of the University of Iowa.
-This tool allows the user to find, request and analyze a variety of data compilations, all in one location.
+Campus Data serves as the main data source for all of the University of Iowa.
+This tool allows the user to find, request, and analyze a variety of data compilations, all in one location.